sforcin/LoRaWAN-Raspberry-Pi/README.md

 - Once the network of sensors is created, run tests to make sure the data is being collected properly
 - Write algorithms to process data and create graphs from it
 - Improve data packet transfers if needed

 ---

+## Project Conclusion
+- As a latest update, I attempted to recover the SAMD21 using the debugger, but something went wrong along the process.
+- I have uploaded all code I found and used in order to attempt this project.

 > **This repository is a living document and will be continuously updated as the project progresses.**